 Many doctors aren’t waiting.
 A study published in the journal Neurology last week found 70 percent of neurologists say they prescribe Alzheimer’s medications to at least some of their MCI patients, hoping the drugs will slow their decline.
 That’s a startling number considering there’s no proof yet the drugs can do that even if doctors knew who’s most at risk.

-So, it's becoming more and more clear that Alzheimer's starts ravaging the brain at least a decade before memory problems appear.
+Still, it’s becoming more and more clear that Alzheimer’s starts ravaging the brain at least a decade before memory problems appear.
 Thus stalling it may require treating the earliest symptoms, just as preventing a stroke begins with treating high blood pressure.

 But to discover an early-stage therapy requires first discovering whose MCI really is pre-Alzheimer’s.